-What did surprise me though is that there are things you can do in Japans biggest tourist destinations and cities that won’t cost you a cent.
-Of course you don’t want to build your travel around doing only free stuff because you’ll miss some wonderful experiences but when there are really good bargains on offer you don’t want to overlook them either.
+What did surprise me though is that there are things you can do in Japan’s biggest tourist destinations and cities that don’t cost a cent.
+Of course, you don’t want to build your travel around doing only free stuff because you’ll miss some wonderful experiences but when there are really good bargains on offer you don’t want to overlook them either.

 So if you’re pondering what to see and do in Kyoto then read on.
 These 10 ideas are fabulous and fun options.
-Most are centrally located in the city or not far from it so you won’t have any significant transport costs either.
+Most are centrally located in the city or not far from it so you won’t have any significant transport costs getting between them either.

 Our top 10 free (and fun) things to do in Kyoto